BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 2 (Am-Az)

 Just a Line.

-AMAZING NURSE NANAKO (Jpn: NANAKO KAITAI SHINSYO)
+AMAZING NURSE NANAKO (Jpn: NANAKO KAITAI SHINSHO)

 Nanako Shichigusa; Kaoru Satsuki (left to right)